-About the Walton County TDC / Visit South Walton
+About the Walton County Tourism Department / Visit South Walton

-The Mission of the Walton County TDC is to protect and strengthen the South Walton brand in order to bolster the Walton County tourism economy.
-The TDC will manage and maintain our beaches as a primary attraction and serve as the Destination Marketing Organization responsible for protecting and promoting tourism and the high-quality of life enjoyed in Walton County.
+The Mission of the Walton County Tourism Department is to protect and strengthen the South Walton brand in order to bolster the Walton County tourism economy.
+The department will manage and maintain our beaches as a primary attraction and serve as the Destination Marketing Organization responsible for protecting and promoting tourism and the high-quality of life enjoyed in Walton County.

-The Walton County TDC is funded exclusively through tourist occupancy tax or bed tax, which is collected from visitors on short-term lodging rentals of six months or less.
+The Walton County Tourism Department is funded exclusively through a tourist occupancy tax or bed tax, which is collected from visitors on short-term lodging rentals of six months or less.
 Locals do not pay a bed tax, unless they are taking a "staycation" in local accommodations.
 The bed tax collected south of the Choctawhatchee Bay is 5%.

-Each of the pennies have a designated funding purpose.
-The break down is as follows:
+Each of the pennies has a designated funding purpose.
+The breakdown is as follows:

 Administrative costs come out of the first two cents and the remaining funds are divided amongst marketing to advertise South Walton, to promote tourism, for beach maintenance, to maintain the beach accesses and improve facilities within the boundaries of the 26 miles of coastline south of the Choctawhatchee Bay.